-I’m Katie, a third-year PhD student studying health communication (interpersonal communication between an individual and healthcare professionals) at University of East Anglia (UEA), UK.
+I’m Katie, a third-year PhD student studying health communication (interpersonal communication between an individual and healthcare professionals) at the University of East Anglia (UEA), UK.

-In 2015 I decided to start my full-time studies in Intercultural Communication at UEA.
+In 2015, I decided to start my full-time studies in Intercultural Communication at UEA.
 The following year, integrating all of my experience with a new direction, I started to pursue health communication for my PhD studies.
 I use qualitative methodologies, Interactional Sociolinguistics and ethnography to look at real-life interactions between patients and physicians.

 Here, my blog has been devoted to recording my PhD activities and fieldwork and sharing my ruminations on communication, culture and language, and some tips to hone your communication skills.
-I also love cooking and baking.
+I also love cooking and baking!
 My PhD diary is almost always updated with food pictures.

 Thank you for visiting my blog!